 The first part of the course traces the evolution of international organizations from the Concert of Europe, through the League of Nations, United Nations, European Economic Community and NATO, to current forms of organization such as multinational corporations and transnational terrorist groups.
-The emphasis is on the policymaking process in these organizations and their interaction with nation-States and the international system.
+The emphasis is on the policymaking process in these organizations and theinternational system.
 The second part of the course is an analysis of international negotiations, with emphasis on applying theories of negotiation to such issues as conflict resolution and arms control.